Donald Hamilton Fraser: Art style and approach

-Fraser's painting style was compared to that of Nicolas de Staël and characterized in the way he layered thick bright paint with a palette knife to produce a collage-like effect.
-The landscapes were still clearly identifiable while nonetheless forming abstract and almost dream-like fields of color.
+Fraser's painting style was compared to that of Nicolas de Staël and characterised in the way he layered thick bright paint with a palette knife to produce a collage-like effect.
+The landscapes were still clearly identifiable while nonetheless forming abstract and almost dream-like fields of colour.
 Fraser also made chalk and wash drawing of dancers that contrasted in style with his paintings and highlighted his diverse talents.

 Fraser said “An artist doesn't really choose what sort of pictures he paints.
 He paints what is there inside him.
 It is a sort of imperative.”

-Honors and distinctions
+Honours and distinctions

 Fraser was elected a fellow at the Royal College of Art in 1970, becoming an Honorary Fellow in 1984.
 At the Royal Academy of Arts, he was also made an associate RA in 1975 and a full Royal Academician (RA) in 1985.
 Also at the Royal Academy, he was an Honorary Curator between 1992 and 1999, a Trustee between 1994 and 2000.
 From 1986 through 2000 he was a member of the Royal Fine Art Commission.
 He was on the council of the Artists' General Benevolent Fund starting in 1981 (as chairmen a few times in the 1980s).
 He was Vice-President of the Royal Overseas League beginning in 1986.

 In 1983 Fraser designed four commemorative stamps for England celebrating 14 March as Commonwealth Day for the Commonwealth of Nations.

 Fraser's work has been offered for sale in advertisements of The New York Times in 1985 and 1997.